 The security token offering (STO) was conducted through Templum Markets, which is an SEC-registered trading platform.
 In the US, only accredited investors were allowed to participate, but outside the US anyone was allowed to join, provided they had the minimum amount of US$10,000 to participate.

 STOs must abide by strict know-your-customer (KYC) and anti-money-laundering (AML) laws as well as a host of other legislation.
-While many ICOs now implement KYC and AML, this has not always been the case and airdrops circumvent this practice altogether.
+While many ICOs now implement KYC and AML, it wasn’t always the case, and and airdrops circumvent this practice altogether.

 Along with a new type of token comes a new type of token offering.
-Security tokens are issued via STOs which involve more legal procedures than ICOs or airdrops.
-As such, several new platforms have been developed to help aid the legal issuance of STOs.
+Security tokens are issued via security token offerings – or STOs – that involve more legal procedures than ICOs or airdrops.
+As a result, you’ll find several new platforms developed to help aid the legal aspects of issuing STOs.

-Then there is Neufund, a token issuance platform based in the EU, which has developed a hybrid model called the Equity Token Offering which looks to combine features of ICOs, IPOs and venture capital funding.
+Then there is Neufund, a token issuance platform based in the EU, which has developed a hybrid model called the Equity Token Offering, a hybrid model that combines features of ICOs, IPOs and venture capital funding.

 STOs are still a very new concept, so it is likely that their operation, legal status and availability will be subject to change over the coming months and years.
-Furthermore, because they focus on laws within a certain jurisdiction, eligibility to participate in STOs will vary on a case-by-case basis.
+Because they focus on laws within a certain jurisdiction, it’s also likely that eligibility will vary.